Mollytovvv/MollyTech-Service-Desk/README.md

 notifications
 announcements

-The database stores user accounts, support tickets, conversations, messages, notifications, announcements, and relationships between support records.
+The database stores:

+User accounts
+Support tickets
+Ticket assignments
+Conversations
+Messages
+Notifications
+Announcements
+Support-related records

-MongoDB ObjectIds are used to associate users, tickets, conversations, messages, and other system records.
+MongoDB ObjectIds are used to associate users, tickets, conversations, messages, notifications, and other system records.

 Authentication & Authorization

-The system implements:
+The system implements authentication and role-based authorization using:

 Email and password authentication
 JWT-based authentication